Searching for binary black hole mergers with deep learning in Advanced LIGO's third observing run: Method

-where we express the false alarm rate as a function of the ranking statistic and the threshold FAR, $\mathcal{F}_{\rm th}$, is a value that has to be tuned.
+where $\mathcal{F}(\mathcal{R})$ is the false alarm rate expressed as a function of the ranking statistic, and $\mathcal{F}_{\rm th}$ is a threshold FAR that is tuned for the search.
+Here, $\mathcal{F}(\mathcal{R})$ is a cumulative quantity that is proportional to a probability density under the assumption that the ranking-statistic distribution is well-approximated by an exponential at low false alarm rates, $\mathcal{F}(\mathcal{R}) \propto {\rm exp}(-\alpha \mathcal{R})$ \cite{McLeod:bns,Usman:2015kfa}.
+The overall normalization is set by $\mathcal{F}_{\rm th}$, and any residual constant from the exponential approximation is absorbed into this normalization.

 The foreground distribution, $p_1(\rho)$, represents the likelihood that a signal is observed with an SNR $\rho$, given that a signal is detected above an SNR threshold $\rho_{\rm th}$.
 Assuming a distribution of sources that is uniform in volume, the foreground distribution is~\cite{Schutz:2011tw, Chen:2014yla, LIGOScientific:2016ebi}:

 where $\rho_{\rm th}$ is a threshold SNR value that has to be tuned.
-From these analytic estimates, the Bayes factor, $K(\rho,\mathcal{R})$ can be defined as,
+From these analytic estimates, the Bayes factor, $K(\rho,\mathcal{R})$ can be defined as: